TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ### 6.5 Modify the Program's Network Configuration

 The program you downloaded is by default configured to use the LTE-M (Cat M1) network.
-If you open the [main.py](https://github.com/TelenorStartIoT/fipy-dev-kit-mqtt/blob/master/main.py) file you will se the following code at the top:
+If you open the [main.py](https://github.com/TelenorStartIoT/fipy-dev-kit-mqtt/blob/master/main.py) file you will se the following code at line 27-32:

 ``` python
 # Create a new Telenor Start IoT object using the LTE-M network.